-There’s a good chance that you’ve heard the saying, “consistency is key”, with many different things throughout your life.
-Exercise, diets, learning new skills, forming good habits, but what about CBD use?
-CBD has many benefits, in fact, more and more research is being conducted into the wide range of potential benefits CBD can provide.
-Just like any healthy habit, getting really beneficial long term effects come from consistency.
+There’s a good chance that you’ve heard the saying, “consistency is key”, with many things throughout your life.
+Exercise, diets, learning new skills, forming good habits.
+But what about CBD use?
+CBD has many benefits, in fact, more and more research is being conducted into the wide range of potential benefits of CBD.
+Just like any healthy habit, getting long term effects comes from consistency.

 The Endocannabinoid System, simply explained

 The Endocannabinoid System (ECS) is a complex system in your body designed to respond to your environment, both internal and external, and help your body respond appropriately.
 To break it down without the in-depth science, let’s think of the human body like a car with many different parts that need to work in unison for it to run well.
 All of its systems need resources to make them work well.
 The engine needs oil, fuel and coolant, the tyres need air.
 What happens if these systems don’t have enough of each resource?
 Well, depending on the importance of the system, the car can malfunction or break down.

 The ECS monitors each system of the body to ensure it is well balanced, just like the computer in a car.
 If there is an imbalance, the ECS will prompt a response to return it to an optimal level.
 The ECS is made up of receptors (think of little attachment sites on a cell like locks) and molecules (different keys that attach to specific locks).
 When these molecules attach to their specific receptor, they cause the cell to relay a message and a cascade of effects take place.

 Endocannabinoids are unique in that they can be naturally produced by the body very quickly when needed, just like how a car uses more fuel as needed.
 However, sometimes it needs to be topped up!
 CBD helps support the ECS, so it can produce endocannabinoids in the areas that they’re most needed.
 But, you wouldn’t just stop looking after a car after one MOT, it requires regular upkeep.